Queensland Seller Disclosure Laws (From 1 August 2025)

 - Copy of plan

-- Copy of any notice requiring work to be done on the property
+- Copies of any notices requiring work on the property

 - Pool safety certificate (if applicable)